 Seven takeaways from Rick Ross' sixth LP

-Last night in an underground theater inside Midtown’s New World Stages, Rick Ross held a private listening session for his sixth studio album, Mastermind, three weeks ahead of its March 4th release.
+Last night in an underground theater inside Midtown’s World Star Stages, Rick Ross held a private listening session for his sixth studio album, Mastermind, three weeks ahead of its March 4th release.
 After an introduction from friend and longtime collaborator DJ Khaled, Ross grunted into a microphone from somewhere offstage before emerging in a zebra print leather jacket with a bottle of Belaire Rosé in hand.
 After a few words of thanks, he dipped back out of sight as the lights faded and the Mastermind experience kicked off with an earth-shaking explosion of bass.
-Here’s what I learned.
+Here's what I learned.

 There’s a track dedicated to Notorious BIG

 As previously reported after an October listening session, producer Diddy revives Biggie’s prophetic “You’re Nobody (Til Somebody Kills You)” for a standout track simply titled “Nobody.”
 French Montana provides his take on the classic hook, and Ross details last year’s brush with death over the nostalgic instrumental, at times seeming to channel the late rapper.
 There was a burst of applause as the song faded out, which didn’t happen again until the end of the album.